weifengcao/AI-Travel-Co-Pilot/doc/README.md

-AI Travel Co-Pilot
-Welcome to the AI Travel Co-Pilot project!
+ZeneseWelcome to the Zenese project!
 This repository contains the source code for a conversational AI iOS application that helps users find, track, and manage their flights.

 Project Overview
 The project is divided into two main components: